shakacode/react_on_rails/README.md

 Intersted in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable?
 [Contact me](mailto:justin@shakacode.com).

-ShakaCode is **[currently looking to hire](http://www.shakacode.com/about/#work-with-us)** like-minded developers that wish to work on our projects, including [Hawaii Chee](https://www.hawaiichee.com).
-Your main coding interview will be pairing with us on our open source!
-We're getting into [Reason](https://reasonml.github.io/)!

 # Intro

 ## Project Objective